rgilks/acto/README.md

 - **Security**: Review input handling, especially if user input influences AI prompts.
 Consider authentication/authorization for saving stories.
 - **Scalability**: Adjust Fly.io machine specs/count in `fly.toml`.
 Database performance might become a factor if storing large amounts of story history.
 - **Database Backups**: Implement a backup strategy for the SQLite volume on Fly.io.
-- **Sentry**: Ensure DSN and other variables are configured for production error tracking.
 - **Prompt Engineering**: Continuously refine prompts in `app/actions/adventure.ts` for better narrative quality, consistency, and JSON adherence.

 ## Customization